rodrigovilina/muina/README.md

 ## Supported Ruby Versions
 This gem supports Ruby `3.1` and newer versions.

 ## Contributing
+If you find any issues with the documentation or encounter any unexpected errors please open a GitHub Issue in the repository.

-This project is currently not accepting contributions.
+This project does not accept code contributions.

 ## License
 See [`LICENSE`](./LICENSE)